DominyGallo/Social-Media-Analysis-2025/README.md

 ![Disaster](https://github.com/user-attachments/assets/d180ad76-39a0-4e8c-8746-033d364f6be6)
 ![Disaster - Sub Region Graph](https://github.com/user-attachments/assets/3134cda9-c48e-4739-9ab3-b9b04ffc0483)

 A useful term to think about “adaptation” is “disaster,” as an index of references to climate impacts via natural disasters.
-Indeed, the results reveal an over-representation in the Pacific islands of Melanesia and Polynesia and South-eastern and Southern Asia.
+Indeed, the results reveal an over-representation in the Pacific islands of Melanesia and Polynesia as well as South-eastern and Southern Asia.
 They appear scarcely at all in Europe—not at all in Western Europe—and minimally in Northern America or Australia and New Zealand.

 Although the regions with high “disaster” counts are notably exposed to natural disasters, infrequency of the word does not correlate to infrequency of hazards, as indicated by this map (source: https://journals.openedition.org/cybergeo/25297?lang=es):